 The first point offers a general formulation of this tension between bubbles and inflation across all perfect-foresight equilibria.
-It states that inflation in all equilibria that feature a bubble, however small, is bounded away from the maximum inflation Π^ in the flexible equilibrium-in which bubbles cannot arise.
-The intuition is simply that a bubble requires sufficiently low interest rates.
-Interest rates can be sufficiently distorted by monetary policy only if prices are sufficiently rigid.
-This in turn can be the case only if equilibrium inflation is sufficiently low that entrepreneurs do not feel compelled to adjust their relative prices.
+It states that inflation in all equilibria that feature a bubble, however small, is bounded away from the maximum inflation $\Pi^$ in the flexible equilibrium-in which bubbles cannot arise.
+The intuition is simply that a bubble requires sufficiently low interest rates, and that this corresponds to equilibria with low inflation as well.

 The class of simple stochastic equilibria described in the second point of the proposition merely adds a bubble to the stochastic equilibria described in Proposition 5.
 A policy-induced bubble rises and bursts in an economy in which the long-run real rate is larger than one.
-Inflation contemporaneous to this bubbles is low and picks up as it bursts.
-Notice that if these stochastic bubbles were attached to a particular asset or asset class, they would amplify the impact of the variations of the interest rate on its valuation, as they burst right when the real rate increases.16 Such monetary bubbles that magnify the effect of monetary policy on asset prices may contribute to the impact of the stance of monetary policy on asset valuation for which Bianchi et al. (2022) recently find empirical support.
+Inflation contemporaneous to this bubble is low and picks up as it bursts.
+Notice that if these stochastic bubbles were attached to a particular asset or asset class, they would amplify the impact of the variations of the interest rate on its valuation, as they burst right when the real rate increases.
+Such monetary bubbles that magnify the effect of monetary policy on asset prices may contribute to the impact of the stance of monetary policy on asset valuation for which Bianchi et al. (2022) recently find empirical support.

-16It would be straightforward to add a "tree" to which bubbles are attached, as in Tirole (1985).
+&lt;sup>14It would be straightforward to add a "tree" to which bubbles are attached, as in Tirole (1985).